pdscomp/arsc_remote/README.md

     bunch of similar hosts easier.

     f. *(optional)* Either copy the included *gkshell* to ~/bin or make a ln -s to wherever you want to put it.
+In addition, I included an icon and a .desktop file, which may be used for a launcher in Gnome.

     g.
 I've noticed that a lot of these changes don't take effect until I at least log out and back in.
 I had to reboot anyway, so that's what I did.